top of page

 THE COMMUNITY MINDFULNESS CENTER

-A new, 3,100-square-foot Community Mindfulness Center will offer secular-based meditation classes, embodied practices like yoga, and mental health services.
+The Community Mindfulness Center will offer secular-based meditation classes, embodied practices like yoga, and mental health services.
 Regular public offerings on topics such as working with anger, developing patience, living within a community, and personifying mindfulness in daily life will find a home in this space.

 Supporting gatherings of up to 100 people, the Community Mindfulness Center will also be a place for people to explore spirituality and engage in Buddhist offerings, including in-person classes, group retreats, individual learning, and meditation sessions.